Jilin: State-level ETDZs Changchun Economic and Technological Development Zone

-Huichun Border Economic Cooperation Zone was approved to be national-level border economic cooperation zone in 1992, with a planning area of 24 km2.
-In 2002 and 2001, the Huichun Export Processing Zone and Huichun Sino-Russia Trade Zone were set up in it.
+Hunchun Border Economic Cooperation Zone was approved to be national-level border economic cooperation zone in 1992, with a planning area of 24 km2.
+In 2002 and 2001, the Hunchun Export Processing Zone and Hunchun Sino-Russia Trade Zone were set up in it.
 It has a strategic location at the junction of the borders of China, Russia and Korea.
 It focuses on the development of sea food processing, electronic product manufacture, bio-pharmaceuticals, textile industry and other industries.